Everyone wants to know the secret.

 AM: So just to start.
 Can you talk a little bit about just your role or maybe like the evolution of your roles at this company.

-AC: Yeah so I started as a Media Relations Associate, so pitching client campaigns to various publishers.
+AC: Yeah so I started as a Digital PR Associate, so pitching client campaigns to various publishers.
 Did that for quite a bit and then branched on over to the marketing team to do the brand strategy pitching Fractl’s content, writing guest posts and columns, getting our agency’s name out there.
 Then was brought back over client-side to manage the promotion’s department.

-So now manage a team of about 20 or so Media Relations Associates and Strategists across several account groups, oversee the campaign performance for about—how many clients are we up to at this point about 50 or so.
+So now manage a team of about 20 or so Digital PR Associates and Strategists across several account groups, oversee the campaign performance for about—how many clients are we up to at this point about 50 or so.

 AM: Personally, our team has 12 and there are 5 Account Managers.